tonis-io-legacy/tonis-project/README.md

 Tonis
 =====

-This is a sample project with a recommended structure.
+This is a sample project with a recommended structure for simple applications.

 Installation
 ------------